rulerofoz/AnotherStockMix/README.md

 ## Future Plans

 - I see a NeoGeo CD emulator in there.
 I'll try to get that going soon.
-- I'd love to figure out how to get PortMaster on here.
-Might have to "borrow" it from another repo.

 ## Available Emulators